virender04/python-unfollow-notifier/README.md

-# python-unfollow-notifier
+# Project Title

-this notifies when someome unfollows you
+This project notifies when someome unfollows you on instagram

+## Deployment

+coming soon